The data exposed by the transaction and locking tables

 content of those tables is generally not consistent.

-executing SQL query of a transaction, shown in
+the currently executing SQL query of a transaction shown in